gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 <div class="screenshot"><a href="images/sdm-debugger.png"><img src="images/sdm-debugger.png" alt="Screenshot" width="42%"/></a></div>

 Now, the source code of the `App.java` class is displayed in the debugger.
 Add a breakpoint by clicking of Line number 94.
 Now press the send button.
 The execution will stop at line 94 in the debugger.
-The stacktrace is visible, teh content of the variable, etc.
+The stacktrace is visible, the content of the variable, etc.

 <div class="screenshot"><a href="images/sdm-debugger-breakpoint.png"><img src="images/sdm-debugger-breakpoint.png" alt="Screenshot" width="42%"/></a></div>